Sathpriyane123/Task_Timer_App/README.md

-This Timer Task Manager is a dynamic application built with React, designed to streamline task management with real-time status tracking for employees.
-The app leverages React props to pass data efficiently between components, creating a smooth and responsive user experience.
+Timer Task Manager Application with CRUD Operations This Timer Task Manager is a versatile application built with React, designed to manage tasks and employee productivity through real-time tracking and seamless CRUD (Create, Read, Update, Delete) operations.
+Using React props to pass data between components, the app provides a responsive and dynamic experience for managing employees and their assigned tasks.

 Key Features:

-Employee Registration & Task Assignment: Easily register new employees and assign tasks with specific start and end times.
-Each employee is listed with their assigned tasks and current task status, ensuring clear and organized task management.
+Employee Management with Task Assignment: Register employees, assign tasks with specific start and end times, and easily manage task assignments.
+The employee list shows the current task status for each employee, keeping the team organized and tasks on track.

-Real-Time Task Status Updates: Task status updates in real time!
-When a task's timer starts, the status updates to "In Progress."
-If the employee completes the task by clicking the "Complete" button before the timer ends, the status changes to "Completed."
-If time runs out before completion, the status is marked as "Failed."
-For unstarted tasks, the status remains as "To-Do."
+Real-Time Task Status Updates: As tasks begin, status updates automatically to "In Progress."
+Employees can mark tasks as "Completed" by clicking the button before the timer expires.
+If the task time runs out, the status updates to "Failed," while unstarted tasks remain marked as "To-Do."

-This project offers a clear, organized view of tasks and employee productivity, ideal for managing workflows in small teams.
-It’s simple, efficient, and a perfect React-based solution for task and time management.
+Comprehensive CRUD Operations: Easily manage your employee and task data with full CRUD capabilities:

+Create new employees and assign tasks
+Read and view all employees and their assigned tasks Update tasks or employee details as needed
+Delete tasks or employee records for streamlined data management This project is an ideal solution for small teams looking to manage tasks, track time, and optimize productivity.
+Its user-friendly interface makes task tracking simple and effective, while CRUD operations provide full control over task and employee management.